Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

 \end{theorem}

 \begin{proof}

 \end{proof}

-Theorem \ref{thm:GUB-optimal-hypothesis} shows that the generalization is bounded by the $\MC{W}_2$ distance across domains.
-Note that $\MC{W}_2$ is generally smaller than the $\MC{H}\Delta\MC{H}$ divergence in \cite[Theorem 2]{ben2010theory} where the $\MC{H}$ can be any function space.
-Thus, the generalization bound in Theorem \ref{thm:GUB-optimal-hypothesis} with $\MC{W}_2$ distance is generally tighter.
+Theorem~\ref{thm:GUB-optimal-hypothesis} shows that the generalization is bounded by the $\MC{W}_2$ distance across domains.
+Note that $\MC{W}_2$ distance is generally smaller than the $\MC{H}\Delta\MC{H}$ divergence in~\cite[Theorem 2]{ben2010theory}, where $\MC{H}$ can be any function space.
+Besides, $\MC{W}_2$ distance can be explicitly estimated in the OT framework.
 Further, if the labeling functions $f_s$ and $f_t$ belong to the hypothesis space $\MC{H}$, we can deduce a more informative upper bound without the intractable constant $\lambda$.

 \begin{theorem} Assuming $\MC{H}$ is a hypothesis space satisfies that $\| h\|_{H^1}\leq 1$ for any $h\in\MC{H}$, and $f_s, f_t\in \MC{H}$.
 Let $P_X^s$ and $P_X^t$ be the marginals over $\MC{X}$ of the source and target domains, respectively.
 Then for any $h\in\MC{H}$, there exists a positive constant $c$ such that